awesomebytes/TAJJADA/CONTENTS.md

 I created this ebuild, because "fsltag" is a program I made.
 I use it myself.

+## dev-embedded/ano

+This ebuild is for "ano", a fork of the now-unsupported "ino", the commandline Arduino development tool.
+With this tool, you can have a sane way of developing for Arduino, with a sane toolchain based on Makefiles.
+This way, you can develop your code using any editor, just like for any other program, and can avoid the crappy Arduino IDE (and its Java dependencies).

+I created this ebuild, because I use this tool, and it was not available in the Gentoo portage repo.

 ## dev-embedded/arduino

 This ebuild is a modified version of the one in Gentoo portage.
 It adds the